-In last year's WLC listening campaign, before the elections, Hospital was a major concern raised.
+In last year's WLC listening campaign, before the elections, anxiety over the future of Ealing leaders in the health service and Hospital was a major concern raised.
 This issue has become of even greater concern over the year, given the impact of the planned Coalition Government's involvement.
 We're planning health reforms.